bluenviron/mediamtx/README.md

 * Act as a proxy and serve streams from other servers or cameras, always or on-demand
 * Each stream can have multiple video and audio tracks, encoded with any codec, including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG
 * Streams are automatically converted from a protocol to another.
 For instance, it's possible to publish a stream with RTSP and read it with HLS
-* Compatible with Linux, Windows and macOS, does not require any dependency or interpreter, it's a single executable

-Plus:

 * Serve multiple streams at once in separate paths
 * Authenticate readers and publishers
 * Query and control the server through an HTTP API